 Both the Works Council and the employer can subsequently present their positions in writing in a transparent manner, with or without submission of enclosures.

 The binding adviser provides the parties with the opportunity to explain their case orally at a hearing, unless the parties decide against this.

-The parties may be represented by a (legal) expert, but that is not compulsory.
+The parties can be represented by a (legal) expert, but that is not mandatory.

-Due to this working method, it is not necessary to hear a dispute in a public procedure at the court.
-As a result of this, problems are settled quicker and more informally, which is beneficial to the cooperation for the future and the mutual relationships.
+Due to this working method, it is not necessary to hear a dispute in public proceedings at court.
+As a result of this, problems are settled quicker, more informally and confidential, which is beneficial to future cooperation and mutual relationships.